RedTeamPentesting/pretender/README.md

 ## Tips

 - Make sure to enable IPv6 support in `ntlmrelayx.py` with the `-6` flag
+- Pretender supports stateless DNS configuration via Router Advertisements without DHCPv6 with the `--stateless-ra` flag.
+By default, the DHCPv6 server is still started but it can be disabled using `--no-dhcp`
 - If --dont-spoof/--dont-spoof-for filters are present and no upstream DNS server is configured with --delegate-ignored-to, router advertisements will not directly advertize the DNS server which makes the attack less effective